-During the year, the Organization obtained professional services from a law firm of which one of the partners is a director of the Organization.
-The services received during the year represent \$2,107 (\$11,604 in 2019) and no amount is included in the trade payables and other operating liabilities (nil as at December 31, 2019).
+During the previous year, the Organization obtained professional services from a law firm of which one of the partners was a director of the Organization.
+The services received during that year represented \$2,107 and no amount was included in the trade payables and other operating liabilities.